yzaazaa/knowledgeBasedAgent/README.md

 This is a Python library for logical reasoning and propositional logic, providing a comprehensive set of classes to represent, manipulate, and evaluate logical sentences.

+## Inspiration

+This library was developed as part of the exploration of concepts introduced in Harvard's CS50 AI course (AI50), focusing on knowledge representation and reasoning techniques in artificial intelligence.

 ## Features

 - Supports multiple logical operators: